11 Quintessential Summer Festivals in Colorado

 11. A Taste of Colorado

 Food booths, artisan vendors, entertainment and lots of Colorado fans converge in the heart of downtown Denver at Civic Center Park for a lively celebration of Colorado’s food and culture.
-The event is held in conjunction with ¡Viva!
-Streets Denver — when streets throughout the city close to motor vehicles and become pathways for pedestrians, cyclists and scooter-ers in July and August.
+A Taste of Colorado is held in conjunction with ¡Viva!
+Streets Denver — when streets throughout the city close to motor vehicles and become pathways for pedestrians, cyclists and scooter-ers on select dates in summer.

 Want More?